How to Grow Hydroponics for Beginners

 Water Culture

-Water cultures are another fairly easily hydroponics setup often used by beginners.
+Water cultures are another fairly easy hydroponics setup often used by beginners.
 In this setup, plants are placed into a container that sits directly on top of the reservoir that holds the water and nutrients.
 An air pump is also often added to help make sure oxygen is delivered to the plants.

 Ebb and Flow

 The Ebb and flow system gives you the most control over your watering schedule.
 Since you control the timer, you can set it to whatever is best for your plant.
-This allows you to account for things like plant type, humidity, number of plants and more.
-This is best for those looking for extra control and growing picky or difficult to maintain plants.
+This allows you to account for things like plant type, humidity, number of plants, and more.
+This is best for those looking for extra control and growing picky or difficult-to-maintain plants.

 What Plants Can I Grow?

 One of the great things about hydroponics is it can be used to grow nearly every type of plant.
-That said, beginners to hydroponics should choose something easy and fast growing.
+That said, beginners to hydroponics should choose something easy and fast-growing.
 This gives you the opportunity to learn with an easy plant, as well as get quick feedback and be able to adjust without waiting for a longer growing plant.

 Lastly, growing multiple plants at once is perfectly fine.
-Many hydroponics systems are set up to grow more than one variety of plant at once.
+Many hydroponics systems are set up to grow more than one variety of plants at once.
 If doing this though, take care to keep the lighting and nutritional needs of plants similar.
 It’s difficult to adjust a system to provide different levels of nutrients to plants in close proximity.

 Good Starter Plants